 Every Wednesday of every year (weather permitting), enthusiastic yachties take the afternoon off work and venture to RQYS for a sail around Green Island, just for the fun of it!

-Rearrange your schedule and get on down to the RQ Bar from 12 noon to enter your yacht, or register your interest to sail.
-Our WAGS Team will do their best to place visiting sailors on a yacht, however can not guarantee that a position will be available.
-Non-members are able to join in with WAGS three (3) times before they are required to become a member of the Squadron.
+Rearrange your schedule and get on down to the RQ Bar from 12 noon to enter your yacht or register your interest to sail.
+Our WAGS Team will do their best to place visiting sailors on a yacht, however cannot guarantee that a position will be available.

 How WAGS Works

-- We would recommend that you arrive between 12 and 12:30 to complete this process, as the subsequent crew registration is between 12:00 and 1:00.
+- We would recommend that you arrive between 12 noon and 12:30 pm to complete this process, as the subsequent crew registration is between 12 noon and 1:00 pm.